Hiacoomes: As a Christian

 From this point on, with greater community support Hiacoomes began preaching more openly on theological topics such as sin, the Trinity, the fall of Adam and the redeeming role of faith in Christ.
 He especially attacked the shamans, who were deemed to be agents of the Devil by the English as well as being seen as the principal source of opposition to the new faith.
+At one point after Hiacoomes’ conversion, Daniel Gookin reports that he underwent a test of temptation after his wife suffered in labour for several days.
+It was unlikely for Wampanoag women to have difficulty in childbirth, and so a few of the Wampanoag told Hiacoomes to seek out one of the tribe's shamans to help provide his wife with relief from the unbearable pain.
+However, Hiacoomes denied this request since by now he firmly believed that an alliance with the practices of the Shamans would align him with the devil.
+Instead, he called upon Thomas Mayhew Junior, who gathered a group of other English Christians on the Vineyard to pray for the couple.
+This endeavour would see success, and Hiacoomes’ wife shortly after delivered a daughter whose name translated to ‘Return’ in English.
 In 1649 he publicly faced down the shamans by challenging them to kill him using their magic, which he said was inferior to that of God.
 He survived and this failure must have helped discredit the shamans as it was followed by a rash of conversions.
 By 1651 Christian Practices were already spreading quickly throughout the community and according to Thomas Mayhew Junior, there were already 199 Wampanoag who "professed themselves to be worshippers of ...
 God".
 Several of these converts were ex-shamans.
 By then, Hiacoomes was preaching twice every Sunday in sermons agreed upon with Mayhew who was still very much teaching and instructing his first charge.